 Sometimes I am easily amused, like sitting in a coffee shop, reading T-shirts, while waiting on an appointment with a friend.
 On a recent day the back of a nearby t-shirt read, “Together is better,” which was a good thought.
 Then I noticed a scripture reference underneath, Ecclesiastes 4:9, which reads, “Two are better than one.”
 As I was able to pick up bits and pieces of the conversation, I realized that the one in the t-shirt was offering spiritual counsel with the other person at the…Continue

 Added by Dan R. Crawford on October 26, 2019 at 11:17am — No Comments

 Today's Question: Broadly speaking, what are the major issues James confronts in Chapter 2, and what is the gist of his arguments?

 In Chapter 2 James discusses three important correlations that all Christians would do well to heed.
 The first (verses 1-9), addresses the relationship between the rich and poor.
-James scoffs at Christians who cater to the rich while ignoring the plight of poor people, and speaks of scoffers as unrighteous judges with evil…Continue
+James scoffs at Christians who cater to the rich while ignoring the plight of poor people, and speaks of scoffers as…Continue

 Who am I?
 I am Rev. Philip L. Hilliard, the Senior Pastor of Austin Corinthian Baptist Church (ACBC), located on the Westside of Chicago.
 ACBC, was founded by my father, the late Rev. Clarence L. Hilliard – my mentor and spiritual leader, and I studied and received Biblical training under him.
 Therefore, I have no formal Bible Training since my undergrad degree is in business and I spent over 30 years in the Information Technology field; most of which was spent traveling coast-to-coast…Continue